 Liquidity risk is defined as the risk of Sparebanken Sør Boligkreditt AS being unable to meet its obligations or unable to fund its assets, but also not being able to achieve funding without incurring significant additional costs, impairment in value of assets that must be realized, or funding costs above a normal cost level.
-Liquidity risk also includes the risk of the financial market ceasing to function.
+Liquidity risk can arise when events in the financial market mean mean that ordinary financing can not be established.